PayphonePayphone

 Lifetime, refresh, revocation

-• Refresh: the dashboard auto-refreshes via the Privy SDK while open.
-Headless callers must call getAccessToken() (or click Refresh in the dashboard card) again after expiry.
+• Privy refresh: the dashboard auto-refreshes via the Privy SDK while open.
+Headless callers must call getAccessToken() again after expiry.

 Security checklist

-• Treat the token like a password.
-Anyone with the string can spend your credits until it expires.
+• Treat tokens and API keys like passwords.
+Anyone with the string can spend your credits until it expires or is revoked.

-• Do not commit it to source control or paste it into chat threads.
+• Do not commit credentials to source control or paste them into chat threads.

 See also